 Hall of Fame

 Founded in 1986, the Northern Intercollegiate Conference (NIC - the former men’s conference) Hall of Fame was established to recognize and honor those who made significant contributions to the conference, to create favorable publicity and public relations for the league and to help preserve the history of the NIC, its member institutions, student-athletes, and other significant individuals affiliated with the league.
 For the first two inductions (1986 and 1990) each selection hailed from the NIC.
-In 1992-93, the Northern Sun Conference (NSC - the former women’s conference) and the NIC merged creating the current Northern Sun Intercollegiate Conference (NSIC).
-After annual inductions since 2000, today’s NSIC Hall of Fame now boasts 173 members and one team.
+In 1992, the Northern Sun Conference (NSC - the former women’s conference) and the NIC merged, creating the current Northern Sun Intercollegiate Conference (NSIC).
+After annual inductions since 2000, the NSIC Hall of Fame will now boast over 238 members and three teams.

-Each NSIC school (who has been a member for at least ten years or more) is asked to submit one candidate per institution for induction into the Hall.
-Each of the selectees are derived from individuals who have been affiliated with the NSIC, NIC, NSC and their member institutions.
+Each NSIC institution (who has been a league member for at least ten years) is asked to submit one candidate for consideration for induction into the Hall of Fame.
+Each of the candidates are derived from individuals who have been affiliated with the NSIC, NIC, NSC and their member institutions.

-In order to be eligible for the NSIC Hall of Fame, candidates must have made their contributions in the following areas: 1) former student-athletes, 2) administrator/coach, 3) official/supervisor/coordinator, 4) contributor/supporter, and 5) team.
-Other worthy candidates that do not fall into the above categories are also considered.
-The conference provides two plaques, one of which will go to the inductee and one to the institution represented.
-A history of each inductee will be kept in the league office and each institution will prominently display the plaques of their respective NSIC Hall of Fame inductees.
+In order to be eligible for the NSIC Hall of Fame, candidates must have made their contributions in one of the following areas: 1) former student-athletes, 2) administrator/coach, 3) official/supervisor/coordinator, 4) contributor/supporter, or 5) team.
+The conference provides two plaques; one of which will go to the inductee and one to the institution represented.
+A history of each inductee will be kept in the NSIC Office and each institution will prominently display the plaques of their respective NSIC Hall of Fame inductees.

 A